Eastern Mount Lofty Ranges Region

-In the EMLR WRP the volume of water allocated for licensed uses is 55 GL*.
-This is enough water to fill 22,000 Olympic size swimming pools.
-This water supports a range of irrigated agriculture with wine grapes and irrigated pasture being the main uses.
-Licensed uses also include town water supply, intensive animal farming and mining/quarrying.
-Large quantities of water are also used for stock water (non-intensive) and domestic use which are uses that do not require a water licence.
+The annual volume of water allocated for licensed uses - including town water supply, animal farming, irrigated agriculture including wine production, as well as mining and quarrying - is enough water to fill 22,000 Olympic size swimming pools.
+Large quantities of water are also used for stock and domestic use which do not require a water licence.

-The internationally listed Coorong, Lake Alexandrina and Lake Albert Ramsar wetland site is located south of, and adjacent to the EMLR WRP area.
+The internationally listed Coorong, Lake Alexandrina and Lake Albert Ramsar wetland site is located south of and adjacent to the area.

 - Water Allocation Plan Eastern Mount Lofty Ranges